lemonsaurus/blackbox/README.md

 ```

 ## Databases
-Right now, this app supports **MongoDB** and **PostgreSQL**.
+Right now, this app supports **MongoDB** and **PostgreSQL 12**.
 If you need support for an additional database, consider opening a pull request to add a new database handler.

 **Note: It is currently not possible to configure more than one of each database.**